codenet/col733-cloud/storage-zookeeper.md

 * create(path, data, flags)

 The most interesting flag is EPHEMERAL.
 It means auto-delete this path if client session is disconnected.
-We will see later how it helps us realize distributed locks.
+We will see later how it helps us realize group membership, distributed locks, etc.

 Just like CRAQ, each znode has a version number that is incremented at every write to the znode.
 This allows us to implement test-and-set: perform this